rgerkin/mathiasverraes.github.com/_posts/2014-06-12-named-constructors-in-php.markdown

 - `fromValues` is a sort of generic programming term;
 - and `fromMinutesSinceMidnight` is part of the domain language.

-Being a language geek and Domain-Driven Design afficionado, I can't let this pass.
+Being a language geek and Domain-Driven Design aficionado, I can't let this pass.
 As Time is part of our domain, my preferred style is to find inspiration in the Ubiquitous Language.

 - `fromString` => `fromTime`
 - `fromValues` => `fromHoursAndMinutes`